 Best Overall: Bee's Wrap Assorted 3-Pack

-Why it wins: Bee's Wrap set the standard for beeswax food wraps.
+Bee's Wrap set the standard for beeswax food wraps.
 The GOTS-certified organic cotton base, combined with sustainably sourced beeswax and jojoba oil, delivers excellent cling and durability.
-At $18 for three sizes, the cost per use over a year is significantly less than buying rolls of plastic cling wrap.
-The brand's transparency about ingredients and sourcing sets it apart from cheaper knockoffs that don't specify material origins.
+Over a year, the cost per use is far below buying rolls of plastic cling wrap, and the brand's transparency about ingredients sets it apart from cheaper knockoffs that don't specify material origins.

 Best for Breathability: Abeego Beeswax Wraps Variety